 Backpropagation

-Backpropagation is at the core of any modern Deep Learning model.
+Backpropagation computes gradients of a scalar output with respect to every variable by recursive application of the chain rule.
+It is at the core of any modern Deep Learning model.

-The gradient flows by multiplication through the Chain Rule, Here is a simple example:
+The gradient flows by multiplication through the Chain Rule.
+A simple example:

 a = Value(2.0, label='a')